Orientation

 If you completed IntroDUCKtion...

 ...you are still required to complete UO Portland's mandatory Orientation programming.
-This includes attending one Campus Life Session the week before classes and your academic Orientation sessions.
+This includes attending one, 3-hour Campus Life Session on either August 24, September 6, September 22, September 23, or September 24.

 If you are a new or transfer student...

 ...yes!
 This will be a great opportunity to learn about UO Portland and our incredible campus.
-Make sure to RSVP for one Campus Life Session and attend your academic Orientation sessions.
+Make sure to RSVP for one Campus Life Session and attend your academic Orientation sessions before the start of the term.

 If you are a returning student...

 ...no, Orientation is not required for you.
-However, we invite you to explore our newly renovated buildings at a campus tour and reconnect with classmates and staff at our Week 1 community and engagement events!
+However, we invite you to reach out to Student Life for support and reconnect with classmates at our Week of Welcome events!

 Green overlapping speech bubbles icon